lucky-trill/sketch-tiles/README.md

 Note that in Foundry it is not possible to delete the files from the client (for sensible security reasons), so every once in a while you may want to delete your unused sketches to save a bit of storage.

 ## Issues and feedback
 You can report issues directly on [github](https://github.com/lucky-trill/sketch-tiles/issues).
-If you have any questions or want to propose some features, feel free to message me on discord at ClipplerBlood#8146.
+If you have any questions or want to propose some features for this release, feel free to message me on Discord at luckytrill.

 ## License and acknowledgements
+Full credit goes to ClipplerBlood as the main author of the initial release.

 See [LICENSE](https://github.com/lucky-trill/sketch-tiles/blob/master/LICENSE) for further info.

 Libraries used: